Donna Summer: 1977–1979: Breakthrough success

 In 1977, Summer released the concept album I Remember Yesterday.
 The futuristic-sounding "I Feel Love" returned Summer to the top ten of the Billboard Hot 100, peaking at number six, while becoming her first and only number-one single in the UK.
-The single became her second to go gold, while "I Remember Yesterday" was also a certified hit and was her first since "Love to Love You Baby" to crack the top 20 of the Billboard 200.
-This success helped Summer to receive her first American Music Award nomination for Favorite Soul/R&B Female Artist.
+The single became her second to go gold, while I Remember Yesterday was also a certified hit and was her first since Love to Love You Baby to crack the top 20 of the Billboard 200.
+This success helped Summer receive her first American Music Award nomination for Favorite Soul/R&B Female Artist.
 Another concept album, Once Upon a Time, quickly followed, and much like Summer's previous albums before, it also was certified gold for selling over a million copies.
 Once Upon a Time hit number one on the Billboard National Disco Action chart, while the single "I Love You" barely cracked the top 40 in the US and reached number 10 in the UK.
 Many of Summer's most successful singles during this era were in the UK, with Summer charting top 20 hits there such as "Down Deep Inside" (the theme song from the 1977 film The Deep), "I Remember Yesterday" and "Love's Unkind", which peaked at number three.